SPRO — Spero Therapeutics, Inc.

 - G&A Expenses: Increased to $5.9 million from $5.5 million year-over-year, attributed to higher personnel and professional services costs.

-- PIVOT-PO Trial Success: The Phase III trial for Tebipenem HBr in complicated urinary tract infections (cUTIs) met its primary endpoint and was stopped early for efficacy, indicating strong potential for the drug.
+- Tebipenem HBr: The Phase III PIVOT-PO trial for complicated urinary tract infections (cUTIs) met its primary endpoint and was stopped early for efficacy, indicating strong potential for approval.

-- Cash Runway: Current cash and equivalents of $31.2 million, along with $23.8 million in expected milestone payments, are projected to fund operations into 2028.
+- Cash Position: As of June 30, 2025, Spero reported $31.2 million in cash and cash equivalents, which, along with expected milestone payments, is projected to fund operations through 2028.

-- Focus on Tebipenem HBr: The company aims to prioritize funding for the regulatory process of Tebipenem HBr, viewing it as the primary value driver.
+- Focus on Tebipenem: The company aims to prioritize funding for the regulatory process for Tebipenem HBr, which is seen as a key value driver.

-- SPR720 Program Setback: The Phase IIa study for SPR720 did not meet its primary endpoint, raising concerns about its viability.
+- SPR720 Program: The Phase IIa trial for SPR720 did not meet its primary endpoint, raising concerns about its future viability.
 Safety signals, including cases of hepatotoxicity, were noted.